Ada-Developers-Academy/core-cs-fundamentals/variables-and-memory/variables-are-references.md

 - Variables are like home addresses, such as 123 Main St. The value would be the literal residence located at 123 Main St., walls and doors and all.

-- "_The Little Prince_ was not written by Antoine de Saint-Exupéry, but _The Little Prince_ was written by a man named Antoine de Saint-Exupéry."
+- "_The Little Prince_" was not written by Antoine de Saint-Exupéry, but _The Little Prince_ was written by a man named Antoine de Saint-Exupéry.

 ## Immutable vs. Mutable Data Types